soffes/blog/archive/button/2013-11-01-new-wi-fi-module/new-wi-fi-module.markdown

 ---
+title: New Wi-Fi Module
 cover_image: cover.png
-tags:
-- button
+categories: button
 ---

-# New Wi-Fi Module

 At first, I had planned to use [electric imp](http://electricimp.com/) for WiFi in Button.
 There’s a few things that I really don’t like about electric imp (one being their name is actually all lower case).